Will Duke cover the spread vs. Arizona? Betting Trends, Record ATS

 Additional Duke Insights & Trends

-- Last year, the 72 points per game the Blue Devils scored were just 0.9 more points than the Wildcats gave up (71.1).
+- Last year, the Blue Devils scored 72 points per game, just 0.9 more points than the 71.1 the Wildcats allowed.

-- Duke went 8-7 against the spread and 14-1 overall last season when scoring more than 71.1 points.
+- When Duke scored more than 71.1 points last season, it went 8-7 against the spread and 14-1 overall.

 Bet on this or any college basketball matchup at BetMGM